geoserver/geoserver/doc/en/developer/source/source.rst

 * 2.15.1

-Release tagas are only used during a versioned release of the software.
+Release tags are only used during a versioned release of the software.
 At any given time a release branch corresponds to the exact state of the last release from that branch.
 During release these branches are tagged.

 Release branches are also present in all repositories.